How To

 You can also pass it as an instance variable to the Pagy.new method or to the pagy controller method:

-See also a couple of extras that handle the :items in some special way:
+See also a couple of extras that handle the :limit in some special way:

-• gearbox: Automatically change the number of items per page depending on the page number
+• gearbox: Automatically change the limit per page depending on the page number

-• items: Allow the client to request a custom number of items per page with an optional selector UI
+• limit: Allow the client to request a custom :limit (i.e. records per page) with an optional selector UI

 # Control the page links